zodoctor/GW_standard_sirens/README.md

 *Note: At the moment this is running in the close distances approximation, with no deceleration parameter!*

-Contributors: Antonella Palmese, Jim Annis, Marcelle Soares-Santos, Maria E. Pereira, and DES collaborators.
+Contributors: Antonella Palmese, Jim Annis, Marcelle Soares-Santos, Maria E. Pereira, Alyssa Garcia and DES collaborators.

 ## Before running